isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQueryTableSearchUI.rst

 **Source**

 Search through the sources of the data in our BigQuery tables by using the Source filter.
 Click the Source box to see the dropdown list and click on a source to select it.
-Additional sources can be selected by clicking in the Source box.
+Additional sources can be selected by clicking in the Source box again.

 .. image:: Source-filter.png